 Next, to determine if our data could resolve large scale expression changes that occur during oogenesis we examined the expression of genes in the GO-term Meiotic cell cycle.
-Meiosis is initiated during the cyst stages of differentiation and therefore we would expect genes in the category, in general, to increase in expression in the bam RNAi; bam-HS samples (Carpenter 1979; Tanneti et al. 2011).
-We were surprised to find no significant change in the mean mRNA expression of genes in this GO-term in any of our enriched stages compared to enriched GSCs, though this does not preclude gene expression changes for individual genes (Supplemental Figure A).
-However, this is consistent with the observation that several factors that promote meiosis I are transcribed in the GSCs and the stages therein (McCarthy et al. 2021).
-This suggests that, in general, transition from a mitotic state to a meiotic state is not driven by changes in mRNA levels of meiotic cell cycle genes.
+Meiosis is initiated during the cyst stages of differentiation and therefore we would expect genes in the category, in general, to increase in expression in the >bam RNAi; hs-bam samples (Carpenter 1979; Tanneti et al. 2011).
+We were surprised to find no significant change in the mean mRNA expression of genes in this GO-term in any of our enriched stages compared to enriched GSCs, though this does not preclude gene expression changes for individual genes (Supplemental Figure 3A).
+However, this is consistent with the observation that several factors that promote meiosis I are transcribed in the GSCs and the cells that follow (McCarthy et al. 2021).
+This suggests that, in general, transition from a mitotic state to a meiotic state is not driven by changes in mRNA levels of meiotic genes.

 As we did not see overall changes to mRNA levels of genes in the GO-term meiotic cell cycle, we next examined the polysome-seq data of those genes to determine if changes in expression might occur at the level of translation.
 Polysome-seq uses polysome profiling to separate mRNAs that are associated to polysomes which form by mRNAs engagement with multiple ribosomes.
 To quantify the degree to which an mRNA is associated with polysome fractions, we compared the relative abundance of mRNAs from the polysome fractions to their relative expression using corresponding input lysates to calculate a metric referred to as translational efficiency (TE).
 Indeed, genes in the meiotic cell cycle GO-term had a significant increase in translation efficiency in CBs and a more dramatic increase in cysts despite no significant changes to the overall mRNA level of these genes (Supplemental Figure 3A-B).
-Based on scRNA-seq data, the expression of meiotic cell cycle genes increased slightly but significantly in clusters 4CC and 8CC with a median increase in expression of 1.25 fold and 1.19 fold in the 4CC and 8CC clusters respectively (Supplemental Figure 3C).
+Based on scRNA-seq data, the expression of meiotic cell cycle genes increased slightly but significantly in the 4CC cluster with a median increase in expression of 1.25 fold (Supplemental Figure 3C).
 This suggests that some genes in the meiotic cell cycle GO-term may be regulated at the mRNA level, but as a group this regulation is modest.
 This is likely because genes in this GO-term are robustly expressed even in GSCs as the median mRNA level of meiotic cell cycle genes in enriched GSCs is 36.1 TPM, which exceeds the 70th expression percentile among all genes in enriched GSCs.